Tuesday, December 27, 2022

 Also of particular interest to me were two small pieces on paper by Joyce Rezendes (not pictured here), who was associated with 6 Gallery in San Francisco, a large painting by Bernice Bing (not pictured), and Nell Sinton's Dark Landscape (1958), among others.
 Dark Landscape can be read as a landscape, but it comes across equally strongly (or more so) as an abstraction.
 There is something about it that—despite the dark palette—reminds me of those transitional Kandinsky pieces in which he is clearly moving into an abstract mode of work but hasn't been able to give up representation entirely.

-I aim to look into these and other artists in the show further (I'm awaiting the arrival of a copy of Women of Abstract Expressionism, by Irving Sandler, which appears to be an excellent reference work on the subject of women in Abstract Expressionism).
+I aim to look into these and other artists in the show further (I'm awaiting the arrival of a copy of Women of Abstract Expressionism, edited by Joan Marter, which appears to be an excellent reference work on the subject of women in Abstract Expressionism).
 I’m very pleased to have found Modern Art West.
 It’s a welcome addition to the area.
 I look forward to seeing future shows there.
 I’m tempted to say this and Calabi Gallery in Santa Rosa are now the two most interesting galleries in the county.
-I highly recommend both (and Hammerfriar Gallery, in Healdsburg!).
+I highly recommend both (and The Red Brown Collection in Bodega Bay and Hammerfriar Gallery, in Healdsburg!).

 *You can send an e-mail to Mr. Keaton to schedule a visit.
 However, the show runs only through the end of this week, until September 11.
 The next show at Modern Art West will be INDICATORS: Nature in Flux, a solo exhibition of work by Peter Hassen (September – November 2022).